K9260/Arduino/README.md

 So <strong>please understand</strong> they are nothing very fancy nor well commented.
 <br>
 <br>
-VU-meter is the newest and still under developement, but it is starting to look very good.
+VU-meter is the newest and working well with different strip lenghts
 <br>
 <br>
 You will need a microphone to your arduino board - I used one called "MX 4466".